singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 ## Feedback from classmates
 Bebe Lu (bl643) said:
 > I love how you dressed your phone!
-How did you achieved the dusty particle effect?
-That is unreal.
+How did you achieve the dusty particle-like effect?
+That is unreal!
       Somehow the overarching idea is really heartwarming to me, showing and keeping a positive and kind energy to the world.
 I really wish there is a way to show semantics for text messages too.
 For email, a somewhat formal communication, I personally tend to be more careful about how I phrase things.
 With text messages and personal exchanges, I really hope to know if I am sending out a negative vibe (especially with intimate relationships).

-Erin Gong (yg545) reaction was:
+Erin Gong's (yg545) reaction was:
 > I really like your idea of detecting tones of written messages and how you costumed your device!
 The color choices also match the sentiment conveyed by the message – red being angry, blue being calm, etc. so that the user doesn’t have to remember what each color represents.
 This might become a problem if you are going to add more emotions to the device.
 But if light is not a requirement, I think a voice output can allow more emotion options and is more intuitive.

 ## Make it your own